 Do you offer any workshops?

 Definitely!
-If you head over to my workshops page (or click here) you'll find all info about any upcoming workshops I'll be offering at my gallery in Avila Beach, California.
-If you're not in the area or can't make it out to my in-person workshop, you can always check out my online workshop I did with Creative Live by clicking hereand SkillShare here
+I typically offer two types of workshops: a one-day intensive workshop, which is typically based in US cities and an immersive multi-day “adventure” workshop that is typically located in remote and often cold environments internationally. (the goal is to get you out of your comfort zone) If you head over to my workshops page (or click here) you'll find all info about any upcoming workshops I'll be offering.
+If I’m not offering one in your area or you can't make it out to my in-person workshop, you can always check out my online 2-day workshop I did with Creative Live by clicking here and SkillShare here.

 Can I assist or intern with you?